pac-71/REWSweepViewer/README.md

 ```
 Note: Windows required to add the `pysintaller` location to the `%path%`.

-2. Package your file to a single exe with the `--onefile` and `--noconsole` flag
+2. Package your file to a single exe with the `--onefile` and `--noconsole` flag.
 ```
 pyinstaller --onefile --noconsole REWSweepViewer.py
 ```